bee2805/BattleofTheGenerations/README.md

 <!-- here you will add things like wireframing, data structure planning, anything that shows your process.
 You need to include images-->
 ## Concept Process

+* I thought about the goals that I wanted to achieve with this app.
+The main goal was definitely to create an app that brings people together, so I jotted down a few ideas that could achieve this goal.
+The first ideas I got were either not exciting enough, or they were interest-specific.
+* After bashing ideas around my brain, I finally conclude that a generation quiz would not only be super fun and inclusive, but would also bring on that nostalgia feeling, and I think we can all admit that it’s a great feeling to have!
+* I then decided on the categories that I wanted to include and after some amazing advice, I added an extra category that tells you which generation your soul belongs to!

 After setting this up, I went ahead and did some research on different trivia games or apps to get a bit of inspiration for the brand and layout of the app.
 It was then that I ran into this amazing card game called OK boomer on Behance.
 After completely falling in love with this whole idea as well as the branding, I mean, how could you not?!!!
-I got really inspired and decided to base my app on this card game.
+I got inspired and decided to base my app on this card game.

 ### Ideation